 Leslie McGraw, Williams' great-niece, called Emison's efforts "validating."

-"It didn't seem like anybody was really interested in seeking justice," said McGraw, who lives in Ann Arbor, Mich.
+"It didn't seem like anybody was really interested in seeking justice," said McGraw, who lives in Ann Arbor, Michigan.

-When he ponders that photograph on his desk, Emison said he thinks about the courage it took for Williams and his fellow activists to keep pushing for black voter registration, knowing they might die.
+When he ponders that photograph on his desk, Emison said he too thinks about the courage it took for the branch members, particularly Williams, to keep pushing to register blacks to vote - knowing they might die.

 Emison said that spirit pushes him to solve Williams' case.